-This licensing authority will operate to the SCDC enforcement & inspection policy introduced October 2014, which is considered consistent within the Gambling Commission guidance and the Regulators' Compliance Code updated by Central Government April 2014.
+This licensing authority will operate to the SCDC Corporate Enforcement & Inspection Policy which is considered consistent within the Gambling Commission guidance and the Regulators' Compliance Code.

 As per the Gambling Commission's Guidance to Licensing Authorities this licensing authority will endeavour to avoid duplication with other regulatory regimes so far as possible.